Halle synagogue attacker shocks survivors in court | DW | 09.12.2020

 There was also criticism of the fact that many of the police officers who testified about the investigation appeared to be ignorant about the internet forums and the online game culture that Stephan B. had frequented.
 During the trial, it fell to the co-plaintiff lawyers – rather than the judge or the state prosecution — to call expert witnesses in these areas to testify.

-"That criticism was hard, and it was necessary and important," said the lawyer Hoffmann.
+"That criticism was harsh, and it was necessary and important," said the lawyer Hoffmann.
 "There was some very unsatisfactory questioning of witnesses.
 That's not just worthy of criticism but also embarrassing."

 The impression he had, Hoffmann added, was that the police and the prosecution did not want to invest the resources into understanding these online networks.
 "They had a perpetrator who had filmed the crime and admitted to it, and they wanted to get to a quick resolution," he said.